-I don’t know where it was originally published, but cha ca is so good that it was included in a list of 1,000 things you must eat before you die.
+Cha ca is so good that Cha Ca La Vong was included in the bestsellling book 1,000 Places to See Before You Die.
 If you like fish, then you absolutely need to try this.

 As delicious as their cha ca was, Chả Cá Lão Ngư wasn’t my first choice.
 I walked to Cha Ca Anh Vu but they were fully booked for lunch during Vietnamese National Day, so I went to Chả Cá Lão Ngư instead.
 Both restaurants are a bit of a trek from the Old Quarter so it’s best to go by Grab.